El Molinón: Spain national team matches

 The first international match in El Molinón was held on 22 April 1928 between Spain and Italy.
 49 years later, El Molinón held again another international match between Spain and Norway.
 On 22 March 2013, El Molinón held a World Cup Qualifying match between Spain and Finland.
 The match finished in a 1–1 draw.

 1982 FIFA World Cup

-The stadium played host to three matches in Group B. Two of them were famous in the 1982 World Cup, West Germany's shock 1–2 defeat to Algeria being the first.
-After the result of Algeria's final group game was known, a rather uncontested 1–0 victory of West Germany against Austria which sent both teams through at Algeria's expense.
+The stadium played host to West Germany’s three matches in Group B. Two of them were famous in the 1982 World Cup, West Germany's shock 1–2 defeat to Algeria being the first.
+After the result of Algeria's final group game was known, a rather uncontested 1–0 victory of West Germany against Austria sent both teams through at Algeria's expense.
 In German the match is known as Nichtangriffspakt von Gijón (lit.
 Non-aggression pact of Gijón) or Schande von Gijón (lit.
 Disgrace of Gijón).
-This shameful game at Gijon directly led to a change of the rules, requiring the last matches in the group phase to be played simultaneously.
+This shameful game at Gijon directly led to a change of the rules, requiring the last matches in the group phase to be played simultaneously to ensure that teams do not gain any advantage or disadvantage from having their matches scheduled last.